yannicklamprecht/Toothpick/README.md

  * [Mercury](https://github.com/CadixDev/Mercury) for applying those mappings to the paper source
  * [Atlas](https://github.com/CadixDev/Atlas) for applying those mappings to the vanilla server jar

 I would also like to thank all upstream projects for providing the base for this project.

+Also a huge thanks for Dinnerbone and the team at mojang for a) making this game and b) giving us the obfuscation maps.